 Over the years, I have come to appreciate how deep Eli’s insights actually go.
 Eli was a man who passionately embraced reason and evidence.

-If you want to improve your business – or any system, really – I highly recommend having a look at the following slide deck.
+If you want to improve your business – or any system, really – I highly recommend the Theory of Constraints body of knowledge.
 If it makes some sense to you, give me a call and let’s chat about it in more depth.
 There really are no limits on how much any system can be improved.